Mai-Sigurd/Haaukernetes/README.md

 ## Run
 ``swag init ``

-Swagger UI can be seen at: localhost:5000/docs/index.html#/
+Swagger UI can be seen at: URL/docs/index.html#/
+Where URL is either localhost:33333 or public url:33333

 # Frontend
 Navigate to the commandline_frontend folder and run